Acquiring Fame: Mount Vernon Celebrities

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Belvedere (within shouting distance of this marker); Tyson House (about 600 feet away, measured in a direct line); Building High Society: Captains of Commerce

-Categories. • Arts, Letters, Music • Education • Science & Medicine •
+Topics.
+This marker is included in these topic lists: Arts, Letters, Music • Education • Science & Medicine